flipsewtf/Tumblr/stereo/stereo-theme-guide.md

-# Stereo — Theme Guide
+# Stereo — Tumblr Theme Guide

 This is a thorough guide for my premium Tumblr theme, **Stereo**.
 Give [the post](https://mournstera.tumblr.com/post/768597500421668864) a reblog if you're going to be using it! ❤️